 Inflammation

-Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently) of less inflammation among people with advanced metastatic cancer treated with astragalus polysaccharide
+Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently): People with advanced metastatic cancers (breast, colorectal, head and neck, liver, lung, pancreas, and stomach) treated with intravenous astragalus had lower levels of inflammatory markers in a small study.

 Managing side effects and promoting wellness